Chapel of the Resurrection, Brussels: History

 The history of the building goes back to the Chapelle du Saint-Sacrement de Miracle ("Chapel of the Miraculous Sacrament"), which was built on the Rue des Sols/Stuiversstraat in the city centre in 1455.
 Because of urban development measures, the chapel had to give way for the construction of Brussels-Central railway station.
 The original chapel and adjoining convent was scheduled for demolition and a duplicate was built on the Rue Van Maerlant/Van Maerlantstraat by the expropriated Order Sisters of Perpetual Adoration.
 This new chapel was inaugurated on 14 October 1908.

-In 1974, the sisters decided to sell the convent—which comprised what is now the entire block—while the main building today accommodates a library and a visitors' centre of the European Commission.
+In 1974, the sisters decided to sell the convent—which comprised what is now the entire block—while the main building today accommodates the Library and a visitors' centre of the European Commission.
 The chapel was sold to an international non-profit association constituted under Belgian law, which had been founded by members of the EU institutions in order to maintain the chapel as a space for prayer and liturgy.
 Through donations and contributions of the Catholic Episcopal Conferences of Europe (COMECE), the Conference of European Churches (CEC), the Society of Jesus, the King Baudouin Foundation and numerous other institutions, the chapel was completely renovated and restructured in 1999–2000.
 On 25 September 2001, Archbishop Godfried Cardinal Daneels officially inaugurated the new church.